pymanopt/pymanopt/README.md

 import theano.tensor as T
 import numpy as np

-from pymanopt.solvers.steepest_descent import SteepestDescent from pymanopt.manifolds.stiefel import Stiefel
+from pymanopt.solvers import SteepestDescent from pymanopt.manifolds import Stiefel

 # ---------------------------------
 # Define cost function using Theano